diefenbach/django-lfs/docs/user/management/catalog/products.rst

 SEO
 ---

-This tab is used to optimize your product for search engines.
-You can enter data for all usual HTML meta data fields.
+This tab is used to optimize the product for search engines.
+One can enter data for all usual HTML meta data fields.
 However LFS provides some reasonable default values for all fields.

 Meta title
-    This is displayed within the meta title tag of the product's HTML tags.
+    This is displayed within the ``meta title`` tag of the product's detail view.
 By default the name of the product is used.

 Meta keywords
-    This is displayed within the meta keywords tag of the product's detail view.
+    This is displayed within the ``meta keywords`` tag of the product's detail view.
 By default the short description of the product is used.

 Meta description
-    This is displayed within the meta description tag of the product's  detail view.
+    This is displayed within the ``meta description`` tag of the product's detail view.
 By default the short description of the product is used.

 .. note::

-    You can use several placeholders within these fields:
+    Following placeholders can be used within these fields:

     <name>
         The name of the product.